-The Chief Administrator Officer will notify the required municipal staff such as as grounds keepers, utility maintenance personnel etc.
+The Chief Administrator Officer will notify the required municipal staff (such as grounds keepers? etc).

 The Chief Administrator Officer and Emergency Measures Coordinator will determine if the EOC should be activated.

 The Emergency Measures Coordinator will contact appropriate agencies, initiate the opening the EOC and notify EOC staff to assemble.